 Teen athletes are different from pros—and we treat them that way

-You wouldn’t put your teen athlete on the same field as the pros, so why take them to the same doctor?
-See why pediatric care is the best option for your teen.
+You wouldn’t put your teen athlete on the same field as the pros, so why take your teen to the same doctor?
+See why pediatric care is the best option.

 She may hold her own on the pitch, but Atlanta United Defender Miles Robinson understands that pediatric care is the best way to help your teen overcome injury and achieve her goals.